-Minute volume/ minute ventilation can be abbreviated as "MV" or "VE" and is the primary mechanism by which we control ventilation (to be discussed at length in our section on Ventilation, Oxygenation and Respiration).
+Minute volume/ minute ventilation can be abbreviated as "MV" or "VE" and is the primary mechanism by which we control ventilation36.
 We will discuss soon how to manipulate both tidal volume and rate to address ventilation in just a bit, so don't worry about that for the moment.
-A normal minute volume for the adult patient is often cited at 4-8 liter per minute, but we prefer to use a weight-based calculation so that it applies to all patient sizes:
+A normal minute volume for the adult patient is often cited at 4 - 8 liters per minute, but we prefer to use a weight-based calculation so that it applies to all patient sizes:37